Jinan University: Cooperation

 Jinan University has been active at academic exchanges, and has established academic cooperation or academic exchange liaison with more than 180 universities and research institutes in Asia, the Americas, Europe, and Oceania.
 It partnered with City University, Malaysia to form an international think tank on Sino-Malaysian cooperation under the Belt and Road Initiative.

 Now the university has 57 regional alumni associations all over the world.

 Controversies

 Misuse of personal information for facilitating pro-Beijing candidate in 2019 Hong Kong local elections

 Apple Daily Hong Kong reported that during 2019 Hong Kong local elections, they received complaints from Hong Kong students who were studying at Jinan University.
 In accordance with the complaints, many students from Hong Kong were requested to meet the academic staff or counselors separately.
 During the meetings, the university staff members were able to mention the constituency that the students belonged to.
 The students were requested to vote for the pro-Beijing candidates, while the university might provide free transportation for them.

+False claims on Batanes

+In 2026, the university published a controversial symposium paper which falsely claimed that Batanes was historically and geographically part of China.
+Academics globally criticized the paper for lack of academic merit and was condemned by the government of the Philippines.
+The university afterwards withdrew the paper and deleted it from its website.
+A month previously, the Chinese embassy in Manila posted on Facebook, stating that Batanes is the "northernmost province of the Philippines."